vitaminj/aws-iot-device-sdk-js/README.md

 IoT device SDK for Node.js and includes examples demonstrating use of the SDK APIs.

-### MQTT connection
+### MQTT Connection
 This package is built on top of [mqtt.js](https://github.com/mqttjs/MQTT.js/blob/master/README.md) and provides two classes: 'device' and 'thingShadow'.
-The 'device' class loosely wraps [mqtt.js](https://github.com/mqttjs/MQTT.js/blob/master/README.md) to provide a secure connection to the AWS IoT platform and expose the [mqtt.js](https://github.com/mqttjs/MQTT.js/blob/master/README.md) interfaces upward via an instance of the mqtt client.
+The 'device' class wraps [mqtt.js](https://github.com/mqttjs/MQTT.js/blob/master/README.md) to provide a secure connection to the AWS IoT platform and expose the [mqtt.js](https://github.com/mqttjs/MQTT.js/blob/master/README.md) interfaces upward via an instance of the mqtt client.